History of Ulaanbaatar

 The history of Ulaanbaatar, the capital of Mongolia, dates to 1639 when it was first established as a moveable monastery.

 A balbal or ancient human statue was chosen as the ceremonial foundation site (Shav) of the city when it settled in 1778 at its current location.
-Presently, modern stone turtle sits atop the spot of the ancient balbal near Sükhbaatar Square in the city center.
+Presently, a modern stone turtle sits atop the spot of the ancient balbal near Sükhbaatar Square in the city center.